 In the shorter term, what is the next big trend to hit management software?

-Harris: Anything mobile and anything relating to a customer-facing web presence.
+Harris: Anything mobile and anything relating to customer facing web presence.
 Customers want to get pricing and other information in the middle of the night.
 Customers want to make a reservation anytime they want.
 Customers want access to their account online.
 Customers want to manage their current equipment rentals such as calling them off rent at their convenience.
 Rental stores that offer these features will grab the business of the next generation.

-Boivin: The combination of cloud computing and mobility.
-As software is deployed on the cloud and becomes available everywhere, software vendors will revisit the business processes and implement streamlined business practices.
+Boivin: The combination of cloud computing and the mobility.
+As software is deployed on cloud and becomes available everywhere, software vendors will revisit the business processes and implement streamlined business practices.
 This will open the applications to mobile users such as delivery staff and salesmen.
 Users will be much more efficient and better informed, leading to significant improvement of customer satisfaction.

 Bonestroo: I think that the mobile aspect stands to impact the rental business the most, both now and in the future.
 The web is already helping quite a few rental businesses in some ways, and they will move to doing more with this over time (customer portals, web stores, online reservations, etc).
 The mobile applications (and web portals) are already in place, if you are working with the right rental management company.

-Haley: The ARA’s rental market metrics are a great start towards implementing an industry standard for measuring multiple utilization based metrics.
+Haley: The ARA’s rental market metrics is a great start towards implementing an industry standard for measuring multiple utilization based metrics.
 The current metrics address the needs of equipment rental companies renting out serialized assets.
 It would be nice to see the metrics expand to address the needs of companies that rent non-serialized assets.
 Event rental and scaffolding companies are examples that would fall under the non-serialized umbrella.